r-lib/scales/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTES.
+There were no ERRORs or WARNINGs.

+There is one NOTE:

+* MIT + file LICENSE

 ## Downstream dependencies
 I have also run R CMD check on all 79 downstream dependencies of scales